-Spiced plum millet porridge tastes deliciously thick and creamy, and it’s gluten free too!
-The spice and plum adding a healthy natural sweetness.
-If you haven’t tried millet porridge before you’ll love this!
+Spiced plum millet porridge tastes deliciously thick and creamy and it’s gluten free too.
 Wake up those taste buds with this superb alternative porridge breakfast.

 Hey folks welcome back!